Human trafficking in Peru

+Peru ratified the 2000 UN TIP Protocol in January 2002.

-Peru is a source, transit, and destination country for men, women, and children subjected to trafficking in persons, specifically forced labor and forced prostitution.
-Several thousand persons are estimated to be subjected to conditions of forced labor within Peru, mainly in mining, logging, agriculture, brick making, and domestic servitude.
-Many trafficking victims are women and girls from impoverished rural regions of the Amazon, recruited and coerced into prostitution in urban nightclubs, bars, and brothels, often through false employment offers or promises of education.
-Indigenous persons are particularly vulnerable to debt bondage.
-Forced child labor remains a problem, particularly in informal gold mines, cocaine production, and transportation.
+In 2009, Peru was a source, transit, and destination country for men, women, and children subjected to trafficking in persons, specifically forced labor and forced prostitution.
+Several thousand persons were estimated to be subjected to conditions of forced labor within Peru, mainly in mining, logging, agriculture, brick making, and domestic servitude.
+Many trafficking victims were women and girls from impoverished rural regions of the Amazon, recruited and coerced into prostitution in urban nightclubs, bars, and brothels, often through false employment offers or promises of education.
+Indigenous persons were particularly vulnerable to debt bondage.
+Forced child labor remained a problem, particularly in informal gold mines, cocaine production, and transportation.
 There were reports the terrorist group Sendero Luminoso, or Shining Path, recruited children as soldiers and drug mules.
-To a lesser extent, Peruvians are subjected to forced prostitution in Ecuador, Spain, Italy, Japan, and the United States, and forced labor in Argentina, Chile, and Brazil.
-Peru also is a destination country for some Ecuadorian and Bolivian females in forced prostitution, and some Bolivian citizens in conditions of forced labor.
-Child sex tourism is present in Iquitos, Madre de Dios, and Cuzco.
-Traffickers reportedly operate with impunity in certain regions where there is little or no government presence.
+To a lesser extent, Peruvians were subjected to forced prostitution in Ecuador, Spain, Italy, Japan, and the United States, and forced labor in Argentina, Chile, and Brazil.
+Peru was also a destination country for some Ecuadorian and Bolivian females in forced prostitution, and some Bolivian citizens in conditions of forced labor.
+Child sex tourism was present in Iquitos, Madre de Dios, and Cuzco.
+Traffickers reportedly operated with impunity in certain regions where there was little or no government presence.
+In 2006, International Labour Organisation estimated that there were 33,000 people in conditions of forced labor in the Peruvian Amazon, primarily in the regions of Ucayali, Madre de Dios, Loreto, Pucallpa, Atalaya and Puerto Maldonado.

-The Government of Peru does not fully comply with the minimum standards for the elimination of Trafficking; however, it is making significant efforts to do so.
+In 2010, the Government of Peru did not fully comply with the minimum standards for the elimination of Trafficking; however, it made significant efforts to do so.
 Last year, the government increased law enforcement efforts against trafficking crimes and maintained public awareness initiatives.
 However, the government failed to provide adequate victim services and made insufficient efforts to address the high incidence of labor trafficking in the country.
-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.